JunhuaY/256/README.md

-# CSE 256: Sarcasm Detection In News Titles With Combined Language Models
+# CSE 256: Sarcasm Detection in News Titles with Combined Language Models
 This project aims to detect sarcasm through a modern language model combined with simpler, more traditional models.

 Sarcasm is a linguistic phenomenon in which the speaker or author states the opposite or a variation of the desired meaning.
 The detection of sarcasm is a difficult task, as it's rather dependent on subjective understandings.
 However, it's also a critical NLP application, especially in correctly handling texts expressing opinions.
 One of the most typical scenarios involves titles of news articles, where sarcasm is frequently used and limited context poses a significant challenge for accurate detection.